pf90/se-challenge-payroll/README.md

 * If multiple reports are imported the cumulative data will be displayed at the index / root page.

-# A paragraph or two about what you are particularly proud of in your implementation, and why.
+# A paragraph about implementation

 I believe this is a simple yet well structured solution to the challenge presented given the time frame and purpose of the exercise.
 With seperate models for Reports, TimeSheets & Employees, I believe it establishes a solid foundation which could support development going forward.